tamarakaufler/go-algorithms/breadthfirstsearch/README.md

 ## Solution

-The implementation searches each level first and descents into the next one only if the solution is not found on the current leve.
+The implementation searches each level first and descents into the next one only if the solution is not found on the current level.
 The problem uses a queue to arrive at a solution.

 User supplies his own criteria function that chooses the first acceptable node.
 The provided implementation works with string nodes.